-A family trip to Austria wouldn’t be complete without a visit to the country’s oldest theme park, Familypark.
-Nestled in the green hills, just a few kilometers from the famous Lake Neusiedl, the park covers a whopping 145,000-square-meters and offers numerous attractions for kids.
+A family trip to Austria wouldn’t be complete without visiting the country’s oldest theme park, Familypark.
+Nestled in the green hills, not far from the famous Lake Neusiedl, the park covers a whopping 145,000-square-meters and offers numerous attractions for kids.
 Among these are 29 rides located in four different theme worlds; the Experience Castle (Erlebnisburg), the Fairy Tale Forest (Märchenwald), the Farm (Bauernhof), and Adventure Island (Abenteuerinsel).

 Aside from the rides, the park features an abundance of other activities such as experience zones, water games, music theatres, and playgrounds.
 There are also numerous cafés and restaurants which serve everything from pastries and light bites to hearty Austrian dishes.
 If you want to stay longer, you can always book one of the nearby hotels and enjoy discount park tickets.

 Familypark, Märchenparkweg 1, 7062 St. Margarethen im Burgenland